 A couple of things: Misty kindly sent the samples to me but she did not ask for a single thing in return.
 But let me tell you a little bit about her.
 She is an authorized independent Shelf Reliance consultant who became interested in Thrive food a bit over a year ago when she lost hundreds of dollars of food from her freezer when her family had to move due to a job loss.
 Real meat, cheese, and produce with a 25 year shelf life – she became hooked as did her family.

 So now I was 1 for 2.
 Time to try something else.

 My next venture into the world of freeze dried foods was some good old fashioned scrambled eggs with sausage.
-This time I chose a Saratoga Farms product from The Ready Store.
-Now I must tell you that I am not much of a breakfast eater – a double grandee latte about does it for me – but I do enjoy making breakfast for Survival Husband.
+This time I chose a Saratoga Farms product.
+Now I must tell you that I am not much of a breakfast eater – a double grandee latte about does it for me – but I do enjoy making breakfast for Shelly, the Survival Husband.